 - Clarify when rent is due — When is rent late (three days after the due date, five days after?), and what are the late fees?
 Provide payment information and explain where and how the subtenant can pay.

-- Provide additional information about the rental — Such additional information includes whether there’s storage or an assigned parking area for the subtenant’s use.
+- Provide additional information about the rental — This information includes whether there’s storage or an assigned parking area for the subtenant’s use.

 - Fill in the rental term — Whether it’s week-to-week, month-to-month, or a longer agreement, this information must be clarified in the sublease.
-Note that the sublease term cannot go past the agreed upon term on the original lease.
+Note that the sublease term cannot surpass the agreed-upon term on the original lease.

 - Clearly describe any potential hazards on the property — For instance, mention if there’s lead-based paint or anything else the subtenant should look out for.